jklins-ects/23-24JavaAnimalBattleObjectPractice/README.md

 - If/Else
 - Constants
 - Try/Catch
-- Overriding the ToString Method on a class
+- Overriding the toString Method on a class
 - the keyword *this*